MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

     **Workaround:** None.
 Remote desktop connection isn't supported in these Windows editions.
 - **Issue:** Encounter the 'Error communicating with Power Automate for desktop' message when Power Automate agent for virtual desktop is launched in Citrix Desktop even though you have installed Power Automate for desktop and Power Automate agent for virtual desktops correctly and met all prerequisites.
    **Workaround:**  Check the 'Virtual channel allow list policy' setting in your Citrix configuration.
 This setting needs to be disabled to resolve the issue.
-Check with your Citrix administrator to disable the 'Virtual channel allow list policy' setting if it is enabled.
+Check with your Citrix administrator to disable the 'Virtual channel allow list policy' setting if it's enabled.

 - **Issue:** Virtual desktop automation isn't supported in Power Automate installed through the Microsoft store.